 Newsletters & Notices

-The school newsletter goes out every even week on Tuesday’s to your email address.
-Hard copies are available on request.
+The school newsletter goes out every odd week on Tuesday’s.
 The purposes of newsletters and notices are to keep parents and whānau informed about the teaching and learning that is happening in the classroom, ways they can help at home, important information, and dates that you need to know.
 Please make sure you read it thoroughly.
 From time to time other notices are sent home as required.
 Newsletters can always be accessed via the website and Facebook page.

 The Rooms send home notices as required.
-Seesaw for Schools can be used for this as well.
+Seesaw for Schools is used for this as well.

 Friends of Spring Creek School